HiraBZ/Hira-Notes/Meetings/INSTAR/ORBITAL OVERVIEW.md

 INSTAR Lab- research institution.
 Also controlling ORBITAL Mission control.
    * ORBITAL MISSION CONTROL

-## 2. World Enterprise
+## 2. World Enterprise -
+RT will be making products and handing it to World Enterprise.
+Enterprise will then be the face of product.
+The world will see the product made by RT.
+RT will be working at the back end.
+WE will be working at the front end.
    * Build Worlds
      * Launch Products

 ## 3. RevelTek -
-RT will provide consultation on behalf of WE (World Enterprise)
+RT will provide consultation on behalf of WE (World Enterprise).
+RT will be doing the main work.
+RT will be making products and handing it to World Enterprise.
+Enterprise will then be the face of product.
+The world will see the product made by RT.
+RT will be working at the back end.
+WE will be working at the front end.
    * Provide Consulting
    * Tech Consulting